netsage-project/netsage-pipeline/website/docs/components/docker_pipeline.md

-Starting up the pipeline using:
+Start up the pipeline using:

 ```sh
 docker-compose up -d